-Commercial: The gross profit percent increase for fiscal 2013 compared to the same period one year ago was primarily the result of sales mix and improved manufacturing utilization, which were offset by unexpected warranty costs due to a supplier component failure.
+Commercial: The gross profit percent increase for fiscal 2013 compared to fiscal 2012 was primarily the result of sales mix and improved manufacturing utilization, which were offset by unexpected warranty costs due to a supplier component failure.

-Live Events: The gross profit percent increase for fiscal 2013 compared to the same period one year ago was the result of lowered manufacturing infrastructure costs primarily due to the overall higher sales volumes.
+Live Events: The gross profit percent increase for fiscal 2013 compared to fiscal 2012 was the result of lowered manufacturing infrastructure costs primarily due to the overall higher sales volumes.
 Large live events video projects are competitively bid and generally result in lower overall margins from a sales mix perspective.

-Schools and Theatres: The gross profit percent increase for fiscal 2013 compared to the same period one year ago primarily was the result of sales mix and improved manufacturing utilization from the overall higher sales volumes and cost reduction initiatives.
+Schools and Theatres: The gross profit percent increase for fiscal 2013 compared to fiscal 2012 primarily was the result of sales mix and improved manufacturing utilization from the overall higher sales volumes and cost reduction initiatives.

-Transportation: The gross profit percent increase for fiscal 2013 compared to the same period one year ago was the primarily the result of improved manufacturing utilization from the overall higher sales volumes and cost reduction initiatives and improved sales mix offset by unexpected warranty costs due to a supplier component failure.
+Transportation: The gross profit percent increase for fiscal 2013 compared to fiscal 2012 was primarily the result of improved manufacturing utilization from the overall higher sales volumes and cost reduction initiatives and improved sales mix offset by unexpected warranty costs due to a supplier component failure.

-International: The gross profit percent increase for fiscal 2013 compared to the same period one year ago was the net result of an increase in the gross margin on product sales, which increased the overall gross profit by approximately six percentage points offset by an increase in warranty costs and an increase in services infrastructure costs.
+International: The gross profit percent increase for fiscal 2013 compared to fiscal 2012 was the net result of an increase in the gross margin on product sales, which increased the overall gross profit by approximately six percentage points, offset by an increase in warranty costs and an increase in services infrastructure costs.